Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 After removing this key from your registry, the problem should be resolved and you’ll be able to uninstall applications again.

-So, there you have it; that’s how you can remove the You don’t have sufficient access to uninstall message from Windows 8 and Windows 8.1 devices.
+So, there you have it; that’s how you can remove the You don’t have sufficient access to uninstall message from Windows 10 devices.